 Use your fingers to rub the pieces of fat into the flour.
-Pinch, press and smear.
+Pinch, press, and smear.
 Repeat until you form a coarse and crumbly mixture.
 Be quick though.
 You don’t want the butter to get greasy on you.
-You can also use a pastry blender, if you wish.
+You can also use a pastry blender if you wish.
 Either way, be quick.

 Now add the water.
 Just sprinkle it evenly over the mixture and stir everything until the dough holds together when pressed.
 If not, add one to two tablespoons of water.

-On a floured surface and with a floured rolling pin, Roll the dough into an approximately 13 inch circle.
+On a floured surface and with a floured rolling pin, Roll the dough into an approximately 13-inch circle.
 If you find that the dough is very sticky, lay a piece of plastic wrap and roll over the plastic with the dough underneath.

 Also, don’t let this dough break your heart.
 If it tears, simply pat the broken parts together with some scraps of dough.
-Or if it simply cannot be rolled as a whole, it helps to just flatten the dough in several portion into the pan and then press them up against the edges.
+Or if it simply cannot be rolled as a whole, it helps to just flatten the dough in several portions into the pan and then press them up against the edges.
 It is normal and it is not a failure.
 This dough is tricky as it is beautiful in the end.
-And even if you get finger prints on it, it would not matter.
+And even if you get fingerprints on it, it would not matter.

 Chill the crust for about an hour in the fridge.
 Preheat oven to 375 F. Prick several holes on the surface of the crust.
 Lay a parchment paper slightly bigger than the size of the pan over the crust and add a couple of handful uncooked rice or dried beans over it.

 Make sure that the entire surface is covered with rice and that it extends up to the height of the crust.
 Bake at 375 F for 17-20 minutes.
 Carefully remove the parchment paper and bake for 5-7 minutes longer or until crust is lightly browned.
 Set aside to cool.